k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 #### Max String Length

 This parameter defines a limit to STRING size, to prevent handling text files or complex structures inside a field.
-The default value is 512Kb.
+The default value is 512 bytes.

 #### Min Sample Size